 Helping you get through life

-Going to uni will make you more attractive to employers and you'll have loads of new experiences.
+Going to uni can make you more attractive to employers in many industries, and you'll have loads of new experiences.
 You'll get to study your favourite subjects in more depth, and if you study away from home you'll find out what independent adult life is like.
 But uni isn't for everyone.
 It can be expensive and stressful.

 Doing any degree shows employers that you're smart and motivated - important skills for any job.
-The main thing is to study something you want to learn more about.
+The main thing is to study something you want to learn more about, which ideally gives you skills that will be transferrable to a job you'd want to do later on.
 Talk to your teachers.
 They'll advise you on which university subjects match your skills and abilities - and which ones don't.